 Wealthy individuals and companies can practise aggressive tax avoidance, as described previously (184.108.40.206), unless they are exposed and politically pressurised to pay more.

-The hardest aspect of government spending is raising the money to pay for it.
-Politicians may try to choose taxes that are less visible or less unpopular (18.104.22.168), or they may try to evade hard decisions by borrowing – which delays the impact of increased levels of spending, although the debts have to be repaid with higher tax later (22.214.171.124).
+In addition to the economic constraints on how much tax can practically be levied on an economy (220.127.116.11), governments are constrained by their need for political consent.
+They may try to choose taxes that are less visible or less unpopular (18.104.22.168), or they may try to evade hard decisions by borrowing – which delays the impact of increased levels of spending, although the debts have to be repaid with higher tax later (22.214.171.124).